For a faster, more profitable home sale

 My husband was a home builder for many years and eventually moved on to running larger construction projects.
 I like to think that I absorbed a bit of construction knowledge over the years simply by association.

-Together we remodeled and sold three houses, two of them 100 years old, so I learned quite a bit about the problems you can run into when remodeling an old home.
+Together we remodeled and sold three houses, two of them over 100 years old, so I learned quite a bit about the problems you can run into when remodeling an old home.

 It was fun to see the different home decor styles of past eras as we peeled away wallpaper layers, lath and plaster and flooring during the demolition process.

-We even found treasures hidden inside walls, window sills and attic crawl spaces.
+We even found treasures hidden inside walls, window sills and in attic crawl spaces.
 We found old coins, ancient newspapers, shopping lists and old pictures from the 30's.
-We even came across a secret stash of empty whiskey bottles hidden behind a wall in one home!

 I've always been a do-it-yourself kind of person, so when I thought about the kind of website I wanted to create, a diy home staging web site seemed like the perfect fit.